History Major (B.A.)

 Phi Alpha Theta, the history honor society, is an international scholastic organization dedicated to promoting historical study on the undergraduate and graduate levels.
 Admission to the UNH Psi Pi chapter is open to undergraduates with an overall grade-point average of 3.0, a grade-point average of 3.4 or better in history courses, and completion of HIST 500 Introduction to Historical Thinking.

-To complete a major in history, students must take ten, 4-credit history courses or their equivalent.
-Students who enter the University as history majors or who declare a major in history should take the first required course, HIST 500 Introduction to Historical Thinking, as soon as possible.
-To declare a major in history, students must have completed two history courses with a grade of C- or better.
+To complete a major in history, students must take ten (10) 4-credit history courses or their equivalent.
+Students who enter the University as history majors, or who declare a major in history, should take the first required course, HIST 500 Introduction to Historical Thinking, as soon as possible.
+To declare a major in history, students must have completed or be enrolled in two history courses.
 HIST 500 Introduction to Historical Thinking is a prerequisite for the second required course, HIST 797 Colloquium, which fulfills the Discovery Program capstone requirement for history majors and is taken during the senior year.
 Students should consult the list of topics for HIST 797 Colloquium advertised each semester.

 |HIST 500||Introduction to Historical Thinking||4|

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major program.
-Bachelor of arts candidates must also satisfy the foreign language proficiency requirement.
+Bachelor of Arts (B.A.) candidates must also satisfy the foreign language proficiency requirement.

 History majors must satisfy the language requirement for the B.A. degree in an international language that they could use for historical research.
 That list includes Arabic, Chinese, French, German, Greek, Italian, Japanese, Latin, Portuguese, Russian, and Spanish.
 Students may petition the department curriculum committee for exceptions.

-For transfer students, a minimum of five of the semester courses used to fulfill the major requirements must be taken at the University.
+For transfer students, a minimum of five (5) of the semester courses used to fulfill the major requirements must be taken at the University.
 One upper-level course may be transferred to satisfy the requirement that a major must take at least three courses numbered 600 or above.
-Transfer students must complete both HIST 500 Introduction to Historical Thinking or its equivalent and HIST 797 Colloquium.
+Transfer students must complete both HIST 500 Introduction to Historical Thinking (or its equivalent) and HIST 797 Colloquium.

 Students intending further work in history beyond the bachelor's degree are urged to take HIST 775 Historical Methods.

-Students intending to major in history should consult with the department administrative assistant in Horton 423.
+Students intending to major in history should consult with the department administrative assistant.
 Suggested programs for students with special interests or professional plans are available in the department office.